Kim Hellberg: IFK Värnamo

 On 6 December 2021, Hellberg was appointed as the new head coach of IFK Värnamo, signing a two-year contract ahead of the first ever Allsvenskan season in the club's history.
 In 2022, Värnamo surprisingly finished 10th in the Allsvenskan table, avoiding relegation by 20 points.

 Ahead of the 2023 season, Hellberg attracted interest from fellow Allsvenskan club IFK Göteborg, but he decided to turned down the move.
 Instead, he led Värnamo to a 5th place in Allsvenskan, after a strong second half of the campaign.
-At the end of the season, Hellberg was nominated for the award Allsvenskan Manager of the Year, but the prize ultimately went to Jimmy Thelin from IF Elfsborg.
+At the end of the season, Hellberg was nominated for the Allsvenskan Manager of the Year award, but the prize ultimately went to Jimmy Thelin from IF Elfsborg.
 On 17 November 2023, it was announced that Hellberg would leave Värnamo at the end of the year at the expiration of his contract.

 Hammarby IF

 On 14 December 2023, Hellberg was announced as the new head coach of Hammarby IF in Allsvenskan, signing a three-year contract.
-He led the club to consecutive second-place finishes in the league.
+In his first full season in charge, he led Hammarby to a second-place finish in the 2024 Allsvenskan, the club's highest league placing since 2019, and was recognised with the Allsvenskan Coach of the Month award for October 2024 after a strong run of results in which Hammarby secured key victories in the closing stages of the campaign.
+The club's improvements over the course of the campaign saw Hellberg shortlisted at the Allsvenskans Stora Pris for the coach of the year accolade.

+Under Hellberg, Hammarby repeated as runners-up in the 2025 Allsvenskan, finishing second behind eventual champions Mjällby AIF and again securing qualification for the UEFA Conference League as one of Sweden's top league sides.
+Across his two seasons, the team maintained a high win percentage and strong goal differential, with an attacking output among the division's best.
+Hammarby participated in the 2025–26 UEFA Conference League qualifiers; they progressed through the early rounds before being eliminated by Norwegian club Rosenborg BK in the third qualifying round, losing 1–0 on aggregate.

+In November 2025, Hellberg had talks with EFL Championship club Swansea City.
+Days later, he was interviewed for the vacancy at Middlesbrough in the same division, with his appointment being subject to receiving a work permit.